The Latin American Cinemateca of Los Angeles Presents:

 Q: Will there be any awards?

 A: Yes, awards will be given for Best Film, Best Documentary, Most Creative, and more.
 Winners will be announced at the end of the festival.
+There is a prize of $500 per category winner.

 Q: Can I volunteer at the festival?